Easthampton, MA

 I heard you don’t care about spelling or grammar??!

-It’s true--in our creative writing workshops, we tell students not to worry about spelling and grammar while they’re writing.
+It’s true--in our creative writing workshops, we tell students not to worry about spelling and grammar rules while they’re writing.
+In fact, we tell them to celebrate typos; anyone who makes ten errors on a single page gets a sticker.

-Stopping to look up every word or adhering to complicated rules can throw off the creative process.
+Stopping to look up every word and adhering to complicated rules can throw off the creative process and reduce students’ confidence as writers.
 Plus, we live in a world with spell-check--it’s easy to make corrections later.

 Language is a socially constructed system that is continuously evolving.
 We rewrite its rules every day, and young people are often a key part of that process.